valentinjahanmanesh/TipSee/README.md

 ```

 ## Actions
-TipC has four actions which we can react to them to handle some situations
+TipSee has four actions which we can react to them to handle some situations
   1. **Bubble.onBubbleTap** when user clicks on the bubble view, we can access to tapped bubble and item
   2. **Bubble.onTargetAreaTap** when user click on target area
   3. **HintObject.onDimTap** when user clicks on dim(background), we can access to latest hint on the screen